yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Do not invent new descriptor lifetime models casually.
       - Keep pipeline creation and caching policy centralized where practical.
       - Avoid feature-local descriptor management systems that duplicate backend infrastructure.
+      - Keep descriptor ownership and update timing understandable from local code.
+    guidance:
+      - Descriptors and pipelines are where tutorial code often turns into folklore.
+      - The backend should establish a few stable recipes and repeat them consistently.

   wrappers:
     headline: